Tory Lanez: Shooting of Megan Thee Stallion

 On September 29, 2020, following negative responses to Lanez from certain publications, the rapper claimed on Instagram that news sites had launched a smear campaign against him, stating that he has "never seen verified publications ... come together with 'biased' opinions for a smear campaign on an artist", and questioning who is "paying" them.
 In October 2020, Lanez was officially charged with felony counts of assault with a semiautomatic firearm, personal use of a firearm, and carrying a loaded, unregistered firearm in a vehicle.
 He also faced an allegation that he personally inflicted great bodily injury with a gun.
-He was to be arraigned on October 13, however, it was delayed to November 18, after Lanez's attorney requested a continuance.
+He was to be arraigned on October 13.
+It was delayed to November 18, after Lanez's attorney requested a continuance.
 A protective order has since been issued against Lanez; he is to stay at least 100 yards away from Megan and not contact her.
 He was also ordered to surrender any guns he owns.

 In an op-ed for The New York Times, published on October 13, 2020, Megan addressed the shooting further, writing: "Black women are still constantly disrespected and disregarded in so many areas of life.
 I was recently the victim of an act of violence by a man.
 After a party, I was shot twice as I walked away from him.
 We were not in a relationship.
 Truthfully, I was shocked that I ended up in that place".

-According to MRC Data, after Megan stated Lanez shot her, his streaming figures decreased significantly from around 30 million in June 2020 to roughly 9 million.
-Kehlani subsequently announced that she would remove Lanez's verse on her song "Can I"; Lanez did not appear in the song's music video.

-In April 2022, Lanez was arrested for violating a protection order relating to the case; he was released shortly after on an increased bond of $350,000.
+In April 2022, Lanez was arrested for violating a protection order relating to the case.
+He was released shortly after on an increased bond of $350,000.

 On December 23, 2022, Lanez was convicted in a jury trial on three felony charges in respect to the shooting: assault with a semiautomatic handgun, having a loaded and unregistered firearm in a vehicle, and gross negligence in discharging his firearm.
 Lanez, who was tried in Los Angeles, was taken to jail immediately following the conviction.
+On August 8, 2023, he was sentenced to 10 years in prison for the shooting.
+On October 25, 2024, a California appeals court "issued a procedural order acknowledging that it had received a new petition from Lanez’s legal team and would consider it alongside his other appeals."